Ilya Sergey

 I am a tenured Associate Professor at the School of Computing of National University of Singapore, where I run the VERSE research group as a part of PLSE@NUS lab.
 I also hold a joint appointment at Yale-NUS College.

-I do research in programming language design and implementation, software verification, distributed systems, program synthesis and repair.
+I do research in programming languages, software verification, distributed systems, and program synthesis.
 I am the recipient of the AITO Dahl-Nygaard Junior Prize 2019.
 I designed and co-developed Scilla, a programming language for safe smart contracts, used by Zilliqa.
 I organised the ICFP Programming Contest 2019.
 In the past, I contributed to Facebook Infer and Glasgow Haskell Compiler.
 Very long time ago, I used to work on Scala and Clojure language support in IntelliJ IDEA.

 Before moving to Singapore, I was a faculty at University College London in 2015-2018.
 Prior to that, I was a postdoc at IMDEA Software Institute.
 I hold a PhD in Computer Science from KU Leuven, and an MSc in mathematics from St Petersburg University.
 Before joining academia I worked as a software engineer at JetBrains.